Baldwin Wisconsin Idea Seed Grants

 General Guidelines

-• Reference evidence that links these activities to the expected outcomes.
+- Reference evidence that links Seed activities to the expected outcomes.

 Length

-The combined content for the pre-proposal narrative sections cannot exceed 2 letter-sized PDF pages.
+The combined content for the Seed proposal narrative sections and budget cannot exceed 2 letter-sized PDF pages.

 Formatting